vercel/next.js/packages/next-bundle-analyzer/readme.md

 });
 ```

-Then you can run one of these commands:
+Then you can run the command below:

 ```bash
 # Analyze is done on build when env var is set
 ANALYZE=true yarn build
 ```

-If you choose both then two different browser windows will open.
+When enabled two different browser windows will open.
 One will be for the server bundle, one for the browser bundle.